As Brexit Deadlines Loom, May Says U.K. Considering A Longer Transition Period

 But that was before May spoke to her European peers.
 By the end of the day, a November summit that had been planned to move into the next phase of discussions had been called off, due to a lack of progress.

-The latest snag: how to form a customs border between Ireland — an EU member — and the U.K.'s Northern Ireland, without establishing a hard border between the two.
+The biggest snag: how to form a customs border between Ireland — an EU member — and the U.K.'s Northern Ireland, without establishing a hard border between the two.

-With worst-case scenarios now seeming more likely, NPR's Soraya Sarhaddi Nelson reports, "European leaders say they are working on contingency plans for a U.K. departure from the bloc without a deal on how to manage critical issues like borders, customs and air traffic control."
+With little progress in negotiations and worst-case scenarios seeming more likely, NPR's Soraya Sarhaddi Nelson reports, "European leaders say they are working on contingency plans for a U.K. departure from the bloc without a deal on how to manage critical issues like borders, customs and air traffic control."

 More than two years after U.K. voters chose to leave the European Union, a string of big deadlines are looming.
-With the November meeting canceled, the next EU summit would come in December — a session that was timed to give all the legislatures involved enough time to ratify a deal.
+Now that November's meeting has been canceled, the next EU summit would come in December — a session that was timed to give all the legislatures involved enough time to ratify a deal.

 Another big date arrives on Jan.
 21, 2019, when May faces a final deadline to send a Brexit deal to Parliament.
 All of those mileposts are on the drive toward March 29, when Britain will officially exit the EU, triggering the transition period set to last through 2020.